 Milton L. Kerstein is an experienced attorney specializing in regulatory, administrative, education and employment law, as well as criminal and civil litigation.
 He has a national practice including appearances in both state and federal court, as well as numerous appearances before administrative tribunals in Washington, D.C.

-Working in higher education for more than a decade, Mr. Kerstein served in various roles at colleges and universities.
-It was his experience working in student services and financial services that prompted him to pursue a career in law.
-Colleges and universities now turn to Attorney Kerstein when they are faced with complex legal and regulatory challenges.
+Prior to becoming a lawyer, Milt worked in higher education for more than a decade and served in various roles at colleges and universities throughout the United States.
+It was his experience working in student services and financial services that prompted Milt to pursue a career in law.
+Colleges and universities now turn to Milt when they are faced with complex legal and regulatory challenges.

 - Colleges and universities in higher education matters, including regulatory issues, employment law, contracts, certification and accreditation issues, and in matters involving the state and federal Department of Education.

 - Colleges and universities in financial aid matters, including Title IV issues, student consumer issues and student bankruptcy.

 - Professionals before their licensing boards, including the Board of Registration in Medicine, the Board of Registration in Dentistry, the Board of Registration of Psychologists, Board of Registration of Social Workers and the Board of Registration in Nursing.